vlovgr/masters-thesis/report/readme.md

 # Master's Thesis / Report

 This directory contains the source code for my master's thesis report.
-The report is written and typeset in LaTeX using some extra software.
+The report is written and typeset in [LaTeX][latex] using some extra software.

 - Figures are vector graphics created using the [draw.io][draw.io] service.
 - All plots are generated in LaTeX using the [pgfplots][pgfplots] package.